-Staunton Ranch Loop is a 8.6 mile lightly trafficked loop trail located near Pine, CO that features a lake and is rated as moderate.
+Staunton Ranch and Bugling Elk Loop Trail is a 8.6 mile lightly trafficked loop trail located near Pine, CO that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash